dorexe16/deep-learning-course-project/README.md

 This project focuses on fine-tuning a Vision Transformer (ViT) model on a skin cancer dataset to classify different types of skin lesions.
 The dataset contains images of various skin cancer types, including malignant and benign oncological diseases.

+## Project Paper
+For a comprehensive report on this project, please refer to the detailed documentation available [here](https://drive.google.com/file/d/1mYneHIUhG3CSwv1B2REelfqYNDUljsXg/view?usp=sharing).

 ## Dataset

 The dataset used for this project